 Social events are normally held on the first Monday of each month, usually based at a member’s house.
 These consist of a lighthearted orienteering-related activity followed by refreshments and a chat.
 Special events are organised from time to time, such as the 'Hair of the Dog' event at New Year, the Burns Supper, and the Pentland Skyline Run on a midsummer evening.
-ESOC also offers an annual Club Championships.
+See the Social news category for more information about socials.

 Being a member of an orienteering club is not essential to take part in orienteering, but it does bring many local benefits.
 There are also many benefits to being a member of the wider Scottish Orienteering Association.
 Membership gives contact with others (who share their enthusiasm for the sport, their experience, support and guidance) as well as the social dimension.
 All members receive the ESOC newsletter 'Capital-O', the junior newsletter 'The O-Zone', and other magazines/newsletters which include information on future events, as well as news and views from far and wide.

 For further information about how to join our club, or about orienteering in the Edinburgh area, please send an enquiry to ESOC through the contacts page or just print off the membership form from our Membership page on this website.